canonical/microk8s.io/docs/registry-public.md

 # Working with a public registry

-After building an image with `docker build . -t mynginx:local`, it can be pushed to one of the mainstream public registries.
-You will need to create an account and register a username.
-For this example we created an account with [https://hub.docker.com/]()  and we log in as `kjackal`.
+After building an image we can push it to one of the mainstream public registries.
+For this example we have created an account with https://hub.docker.com/ with the username `kjackal`.

 First we run the login command: